-The principal source of the Olive Oil Selections extra virgin oils is a cooperative in Laconia, south of Sparta, where Ann and George are stakeholders.
+The principal source of the Olive Oil Selections extra virgin oils is a model Cooperative – Estate in Laconia, south of Sparta, where we are stakeholders.
 These groves produce Koroneki olives, a varietal known for its naturally high polyphenol levels.

 - The olives are handpicked and cold pressed within hours of harvesting, from late December to early March.